-The Principle has been updated in three important respects: First, the Principle is directed to "parties" (rather than simply "responding parties") because all parties-including parties who receive information in discovery-have obligations with respect to privileges and protective information.
-Second, the Principle has been modified to refer specifically to privacy obligations because of the increasing importance of privacy in the U.S. and abroad.
+The Principle has been updated in three important respects: First, the Principle is directed to "parties" (rather than simply "responding parties") because all parties-including parties who receive information in discovery-have obligations with respect to privileged and protected information.
+Second, the Principle has been modified to refer specifically to privacy obligations because of the increasing importance of privacy in the United States and abroad.
 Third, "other legally enforceable restrictions" has been added to account for ESI that may be subject to contractual non-disclosure agreements or other restrictions.